allan-walpy/my-dev-guide/code_conventions.md

 `AV2310 Avoid inline comments`

-**recommendation**: if you feel the need to explain a block of code using a comment, consider replacing that block with a method with a clear name;
+**recommended**: if you feel the need to explain a block of code using a comment, consider replacing that block with a method with a clear name;

 ### only write comments to explain complex algorithms or decisions